 The income realized by individuals from the sale of the shares is classified by the Romanian Tax Code in the category of investment income.
 This type of income must be declared through the annual tax return, which must be submitted annually for each tax year (calendar year).

 The deadline for submitting the annual tax return is currently set for 25 May of the following year.
-Specifically, for 2023, the deadline for submitting the tax form is on 25 May 2024.
-This deadline may be extended by decision of the authorities.
+Specifically, for 2025, the deadline for submitting the annual tax form is on 25 May 2026.
+While for 2024 the reporting deadline is on 25 May 2025.
+This deadline may be extended only by decision of the authorities.

 If you need help with your Romanian annual tax return reporting obligations, check how we can assist here: